wbullock97/Whitney_Bullock_Portfolio/README.md

 ## Business Value of Solution
 There are four objectives in our solution to add value to the business:

-✔️Maximize Customer Base
+- Maximize Customer Base

-✔️Minimize Financial Risk
+- Minimize Financial Risk

-✔️Empower Financial Freedom
+- Empower Financial Freedom

-✔️Enhance Operation Efficiency
+- Enhance Operation Efficiency

 By accurately predicting customer's likelihood of defaulting on a loan with limited credit history Home Credit can make more informed lending decisions.
 This will enable Home Credit to responsibly extend credit to a broader range of customers while reducing their risk of default.
 Our solution supports responsible lending for Home Credit and financial inclusion for it's customers, who generally are underserved.
 A bi-product of the decision tree model is the ability generate automated approval / rejection processes based on specific loan application responses.
 Overall, our predictive models empower Home Credit to balance financial inclusion with risk mitigation, strengthening Home Credit's customer reach and sustainability.